 While the insurer-provided program gave him a jumpstart, Kevin found that he wanted more than just help with calories.
 He understood that his gout attacks had as much to do with stress as they did with diet, and that wasn’t addressed in the nutrition counseling program.
 He also wanted a less rigid approach.
 “We had a ‘do and don’t’ list,” he says.
-“They would tell us to ‘eat rice cakes, not cheeze-its,’ for example.
-Well, cheese-its taste better.
+“They would tell us to ‘eat rice cakes, not Cheez-Its®,’ for example.
+Well, Cheez-Its taste better.
 When you’re simply told what to do, you start to think it’s not worth the trade-off.”

 Kevin also viewed a webinar featuring stress reduction and mental health, presented by BeneFIT and Preferred EAP, the behavioral health counseling arm of Populytics.
 He says that “filled in the gaps” for him.
 “It was the whole person focus that convinced me,” he says.
 “Some wellness companies are strong in one particular area.
 I was seeking a partner that offered a comprehensive well-being approach that assisted with not only physical health and nutrition, but also the mental health aspects that drive them.
-If you only have a partial service, you can easily get to the rice cakes/cheese-its moment and lose your motivation.”
+If you only have a partial service, you can easily get to the rice cakes/Cheez-Its moment and lose your motivation.”

-Univest’s decision to purchase BeneFIT’s health coaching program was a huge step in Kevin’s transformation, and brought a new focus on health to his company.
+The company's decision to purchase BeneFIT’s health coaching program was a huge step in Kevin’s transformation, and brought a new focus on health to the company.
 He started working with his own health coach in telephone sessions several times a month.
 He took part in wellness challenges, tracked his physical activity, monitored and improved his diet, and learned ways to reduce stress.
 “BeneFIT’s coaches are clinically trained, so I knew I would have a good encounter,” says Kevin.
 “Plus, it’s a real person you’re talking to, who is giving you timely and appropriate feedback.”